Adwaitht/ACMRecruitment-Adwaitht/questline-1/history/README.md

 # History Task

-This folder contains the solution for the history task.
+This folder contains the solution for the history task

+## Skills

+- C programming
+- Python
+- Linux
+- GitHub
+- HTML